RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	NIST SP 800- 37
 Answer: C

 ### Question # 77 - You are the security subject matter expert (SME) for an organization considering a transition from a traditional IT enterprise environment into a hosted cloud provider’s datacenter.
-One of the challenges you’re facing is whether your current applications in the on- premises environment will function properly with the provider’s hosted systems and tools.
+One of the challenges you’re facing is whether your current applications in the on-premises environment will function properly with the provider’s hosted systems and tools.
 This is a(n) ________________ issue.
 A.	Interoperability
 B.	Portability
 C.	Stability